Elansaud2005/FSM_Verifier/README.md

 ## 1. Introduction
 LiLiNo (Lightweight Linter for NoPASARAN) is a Visual Studio Code extension developed to validate **Finite State Machine (FSM)** definitions in JSON format for the [NoPASARAN] network testing platform.
-The extension enforces FSM grammar compliance, assists in error detection, and ease the development process for NoPASARAN test configurations.
+The extension enforces FSM grammar compliance, assists in error detection, and eases the development process for NoPASARAN test configurations.

 This project was implemented as part of an internship program to improve the reliability and efficiency of FSM authoring within NoPASARAN.